History of Guyana: The second PPP government

-PPP re-election and debacle
+PPP re-election and aftermath

 The 1961 elections were a bitter contest between the PPP, the PNC, and the United Force (UF), a conservative party representing big business, the Roman Catholic Church, and Amerindian, Chinese, and Portuguese voters.
 These elections were held under yet another new constitution that marked a return to the degree of self-government that existed briefly in 1953.
 It introduced a bicameral system boasting a wholly elected thirty-five-member Legislative Assembly and a thirteen-member Senate to be appointed by the governor.
 The post of prime minister was created and was to be filled by the majority party in the Legislative Assembly.
 With the strong support of the Indo-Guyanese population, the PPP again won by a substantial margin, gaining twenty seats in the Legislative Assembly, compared to eleven seats for the PNC and four for the UF.
 Jagan was named prime minister.
+Following this election, President John F. Kennedy would approve a covert operation to "destroy and expose" communists in the country.
+This followed previous U.S. efforts to nudge Jagan in a "pro-American direction."

 Jagan's administration became increasingly friendly with communist and leftist regimes; for instance, Jagan refused to observe the United States embargo on communist Cuba.
 After discussions between Jagan and Cuban revolutionary Ernesto "Che" Guevara in 1960 and 1961, Cuba offered British Guiana loans and equipment.
 In addition, the Jagan administration signed trade agreements with Hungary and the German Democratic Republic (East Germany).
+Beginning in 1962, the U.S. government would start covert action programs in the country.
+Lasting until 1968, over $2 million would be spent, according to State Department documents.
+President John F. Kennedy, in mid-1962, would state his objection to Jagan's government, and argue that the U.S. could not "afford to see another Castro-type regime established in this Hemisphere."
+Even so, some, such as Arthur M. Schlesinger, Jr., took a more moderate view of Jagan.

+Jagan would become others harbored suspicions of him.
+Although he would even meet with President Kennedy in October 1962, he would believe that the CIA had fomented riots earlier that year when he introduced an austerity budget which increased a tax increase which "fell mainly on Guiana's African and mixed population".
+The same year, Kennedy direct talks with Harold Macmillan, then the British Prime Minister.
+Other U.S. officials would meet with opposition leaders such as Forbes Burnham and Peter d'Aguiar, believing Burnham's socialism was preferable to Jagan, and the British agreed to delay the country's independence.
+CARICOM later stated that 1962 to 1964 was a period of "prolonged labour and racial unrest".
+In 2005, Marc J. Susser, a historian working for U.S. State Department Bureau of Public Affairs, would admit that the U.S. government aimed at preventing Jagan from becoming prime minister and supported Burnham instead.